Teen Fitness Tip 3: Make Workouts Enjoyable

 Strength training, or resistance training, may be a good activity for teens who are not yet used to aerobic exercise.
 A 2009 study showed that doing resistance exercises three days a week can significantly lower body fat and increase muscle, strength, and power in obese children.

 It's not necessary to join a gym to do strength training.
 Your child can do push-ups and crunches, lift weights, or do exercises with resistance bands at home for little or no cost.
-Just be sure to talk with his doctor before using strength training to help build your teen's fitness.
+Just be sure to talk with his doctor before your teen starts a strength training regimen.

 Teen Fitness Tip 5: Encourage Participation in Sports

 If your teen enjoys watching sports, she may enjoy playing them just as much.
 Overweight teens may benefit from joining a sports team that is grouped by skill instead of age.
-If your teen dislikes or is uncomfortable with the idea of competitive sports, encourage a sport such as cycling or running that they can participate in for life and add competition as they like.
+If your teen dislikes or is uncomfortable with the idea of competitive sports, encourage a sport such as cycling or running.

-And it's a good idea to talk with the coach to get a feel for their philosophy.
+And it's a good idea to talk with the coach to get a feel for his or her style.
 A good match can mean a win-win situation for everyone.

 In the end, remember that developing an active and healthy lifestyle is not a race.
 Your teen is more likely to get there by taking it one doable step at a time.
 As a parent, your example and encouragement can help her do that.